MoatazBadawy/Sunset-hadith/README.md

 - [Jetpack Navigation](https://developer.android.com/jetpack/compose/navigation) - Navigation refers to the interactions that allow users to navigate across, into, and back out from the different pieces of content within your app
 - [Material Components for Android](https://github.com/material-components/material-components-android) - Modular and customizable Material Design UI components for Android.
   <br />

-## Contributing 🤝

-If you'd like to contribute, please take a look at the [PRs Welcome](https://github.com/MoatazBadawy/Sunset-hadith/labels) label on the issue tracker.
-For new features, please open an issue to discuss it before beginning implementation.